rohanpatelg/assignment/README.md

   - `middleware/` - Contains custom middleware functions.
   - `repository/` - Handles database operations and communicates with the entities.
   - `service/` - Implements the business logic and interacts with repositories.
-  - `lib/app.ts` - Creates the Express app, registers routes.Creates the connection with database.
+  - `lib/app.ts` - Creates the Express app, registers routes.Creates and destroys the connection with database.
   - `routes/` - Handles the routes and middleware.
   - `config.ts` - Stores JWT configuration settings.
   - `index.ts` - Entry point of the application.